2019 Scholarship Winners

-The Wisconsin PGA Junior Foundation is proud to announce the 2018 scholarship winners.
-Thirty two individuals were awarded scholarships totaling $30,000.
+The Wisconsin PGA Junior Foundation is proud to announce the 2019 scholarship winners.
+Thirty four individuals were awarded scholarships totaling $35,000.
 We congratulate all the applicants for their great accomplishments.

-Derek Vaillancourt of Fort Atkinson and Mikayla Hauck of Cottage Grove were both awarded the Tony Coleman Memorial Scholarship for $1,250.
+Derek Vaillancourt of Fort Atkinson was awarded the Tony Coleman Memorial Scholarship for $1,250.
 Tony was the PGA General Manager and COO for Bishops Bay Country Club from 1994-2013.
 He led the facility from its development into the first rate operation it remains today.
 Tony was a 36 year member of the PGA.
 Tony’s passion for golf was most evident when working with a junior golfer wishing to excel in the game.
 This scholarship was made possible by the generous support of the Coleman family, friends, Bishops Bay CC members and the membership of the Wisconsin PGA.

 Sarah Busey - $500

 Annie Balduzzi of Onalaska was awarded the Terry Noel Memorial Scholarship for $1,250.
 Terry was a tribute to golf, but more importantly a tribute to respect and love of mankind and the ability to spread happiness with his kindness and constant smile.
 Terry was first and foremost a loving husband, brother, uncle, and friend to all he met.
 Terry was also a proud Army veteran from the Vietnam era, serving most of his time in Germany and at The Presidio in San Francisco, CA. Finally, Terry was an avid, passionate golfer who spread his goodwill on the course and off.

 Alexandra DeGroot - $1,000

 James Johnson - $500